BaoZR/tcping/readme.txt

 Note:
-Compared with the original program, this program has added the function of timing and statistics JITTOR function
+Compared with the original program, this program has added the functions of scheduled operation and statistics on JITTOR.

 Installation:
 ------------